melanke/linelay/README.md

 <br/>Click to explore

 ### .w-window
 The element will have the browser window's width.
+You can also use `.min-w-window`.

 <sub><sup>With Sass you can use `width: 100vw`, `@include w-window()` or `@include w-window($mediaquery)`<sup><sub>